LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 .. _messages_operators:

-Operators used in message sending
+Operators used in message-sending
 ---------------------------------

-Logtalk declares the following operators for the message sending control
+Logtalk declares the following operators for the message-sending control
 constructs:

 ::